Architecture

 About the 2+4 Option

-The part-time evening option is one of only two part-time evening architectural programs in the United States, leading to an accredited Bachelor of Architecture degree.
+The part-time evening option is one of only two part-time evening architectural programs in the United States leading to the NAAB-accredited Bachelor of Architecture degree.
 Designed for non-traditional and transfer students, this program offers all courses part-time in the evening, enabling students to work full-time.
 The evening program sequence is seven years, but transfer students with university-level design credits can reduce its length by meeting specific program requirements through transcript and portfolio review.
+After completion of Studio 2 and the co-requisite curriculum for that level, a more thorough review of performance and advancement will be conducted to decide if the student is ready to advance further within the accredited degree program in architecture.

-By combining work and study, all Drexel Architecture students may be able to simultaneously satisfy their required internship for licensure, now called the Architectural Experience Program (AXP) while completing their professional degree, thus qualifying for the registration exam on graduation in most jurisdictions.
+The degree modality of the B. Arch. degree is face-to-face for both tracks; however, a small number of classes may be offered partially or fully in a virtual format.
+This allows us to attract talented experts from outside the greater Philadelphia area and provides more flexibility for students out working in the profession or commuting to Drexel.
+By combining work and study, all Drexel Architecture students may be able to simultaneously satisfy their required internship for licensure—now called the Architectural Experience Program (AXP)—while completing their professional degree, thus qualifying for the registration exam on graduation in most jurisdictions.

 The Integrated Path to Architectural Licensure (IPAL) Program

 In August of 2015, Drexel was approved by the National Council of Architectural Registration Boards (NCARB) for participation in the Integrated Path to Architectural Licensure (IPAL) Program.
-IPAL provides students the opportunity to achieve licensure upon graduation – an important innovation affording students the chance to jumpstart their careers through a curriculum of education, work experience and licensure examinations.
-Students follow either of the two options leading to the Bachelor of Architecture degree while preparing for and sitting for licensing exams during the summers following the third, fourth and fifth year of study.
-Drexel is part of a selective group of schools in the country to offer this opportunity, an initiative spearheaded by the National Council of Architectural Registration Boards (NCARB).
-Students seeking access to this track need permission from the Program Director and the IPAL Faculty Advisor.
+IPAL provides students the opportunity to achieve licensure upon graduation—an important innovation affording students the chance to jump-start their careers through a curriculum of education, work experience, and licensure examinations.
+Students follow either of the two options leading to the Bachelor of Architecture degree while preparing for and sitting for licensing exams during the summers following the third, fourth, and fifth year of study.
+Drexel is part of a selective group of schools in the country to offer this opportunity, an initiative spearheaded by the National Council of Architectural Registration Boards (NCARB), and one of the very few architecture programs offering the IPAL path to students enrolled in an undergraduate BArch degree program.
+Students seeking access to this track need permission from the program director and the IPAL faculty advisor.

-Because Drexel University offers two programs with "architecture" in their titles, it is useful to point out the significant differences between them:
+Because Drexel University offers three programs with "architecture" in their titles, it is useful to point out the significant differences between them:

-- Architects design buildings to meet people's spatial, organizational, and aesthetic needs; they also coordinate the building design process.
-All states, the District of Columbia, and three U.S. territories (Guam, Puerto Rico, and the U.S. Virgin Islands) require individuals to be licensed (registered) before they may call themselves architects or contract to provide architectural services.
+- Architects design buildings to meet people's spatial, organizational, and aesthetic needs.
+They also coordinate the building design process.
+All states, the District of Columbia, and three U.S. territories (Guam, Puerto Rico, and the U.S. Virgin Islands) require individuals to be licensed (registered) before they may call themselves architects or be contracted to provide architectural services.
 Many architecture school graduates work in the field even though they are not licensed or while they are in the process of becoming licensed.
 But they may not call themselves an architect.

-- A period of practical training or internship; and
+- A period of practical training or internship (AXP)

 Degree Requirements (2 + 4 Option)